dParikesit/linebot-learntocode/README.md

 # linebot-learntocode
-An app for learning about line code
+An app for learning about line bot